'2023 Winter Fishing Update • Live Shiners Now In Stock • A little nostalgia From The 1980's photo archives • Knots To Know • Recipe: Seafood Gumbo

 Follow us on twitter: Follow @jjsportsfishing

 Another type of local and easy fishing would be for White Perch.
 All the local tidal creeks have fish in them.
 The key to finding them is to fish different tides and figure out when they will show up at certain areas.
 I like to fish the end of the incoming and the beginning of the outgoing.
-Some "go to baits" for white Perch are a piece of night crawler on a jig head or even a grass shrimp on a jig head (if you can find them with a net.)
+Some "go to baits" for white Perch are a piece of nightcrawlers on a jig head or even a grass shrimp on a jig head (if you can find them with a net.)
 Grass shrimp like to hangout along docks.
 Another good method to catch white perch is using small soft plastic grubs on a jig head.
 Ill carry 1/16oz and 1/8oz; they'll do fine in most conditions.
 For rod and reel, use any ultralight setup with 4lb test line.

 One of our most overlooked recourses is our lakes and the species that live within them such as the waleye.
-Waleye are a unique fresh water species that are found across the United States and are a great source of both food and fun.
+Waleye are a unique freshwater species that are found across the United States and are a great source of both food and fun.
 In Lake ronkonkoma Waleye are a popular games species and can be found in both quantity and quality.
 Waleye we’re introduced in to the lake many years ago in order to combat the over population of white perch within the lake and ever since their numbers have increased making them a great alternative for any angler during the winter months when saltwater fishing is lack luster.

 Waleye are a predatory fish and can be caught on most popular bass fishing lures such as rapalas and senkos, while live bait such as shiners are an excellent alternative.
 When using a lure like a senko it is most effective with a slow retrieve while letting the bait bounce off the bottom.
 When using a rapala the most preferred method is a steady retrieve at a constant speed.
 With live bait simply cast out and the fish do all the work but keep in mind it is important to check the bait from time to time to ensure it is still alive.The best time to target Waleye is during the cooler months at night due to this fishies great eyesight and predatory ability.